 Ena's tiny baby

-Also, when Dheginsea in one of the couples parents, how is premarital sex allowed?
+Also, when Dheginsea is one of the couple's parents, how is premarital sex allowed?

 Honestly, does that ever stop people?